Hannah ForneyHannah Forney, CFP®, AIF®Executive DirectorWealth Advisor

 Hannah earned her B.A. in Communications from the University of Colorado Boulder, where she was a member of the Women's Basketball Team for four years, served as team captain, and earned Academic All-Big 12 status.

 Following graduation, she was an Assistant Coach for the Women's Basketball Team at Colorado Christian University.
-Hannah was newly appointed to Court Appointed Special Advocates for Children (CASA) Board of Directors.
+Hannah was newly appointed to Court Appointed Special Advocates for Children (CASA) Board of Directors and is also on the board of Sport Oregon.

 Within her community, Hannah has been an active fundraiser for Special Olympics and participated in its Executive Polar Plunge in the Willamette River—an experience she is brave enough to repeat next year.